-Osteoporosis affects more than half of women and about one-third of men over 60 years, as well as a few younger people.
+Osteoporosis affects more than half of women and about one third of men over 60 years, as well as some younger people.

-There are good treatments that can slow the progression of osteoporosis and help to stop you getting broken bones.
+There are treatments that can slow the progression of osteoporosis and to help prevent you getting broken bones.

 Osteoporosis can be prevented by strengthening your bones.
 This can be achieved by keeping physically active, getting enough vitamin D and calcium in your diet and not smoking.

 What are the symptoms of osteoporosis?

-One of the challenges with osteoporosis is there are no early warning symptoms or signs.
+One of the challenges with osteoporosis is that there are no early warning symptoms or signs.
 You may not know you have osteoporosis until you have:

-A fracture of the wrist, hips, spine or other bones that happens more easily than it should, eg, after a slight bump or a simple fall.
+a fracture of your wrist, hips, spine or other bones that happens more easily than it should, eg, after a slight bump or a simple fall.
 This type of fracture is also known as fragility fracture.

 With more severe osteoporosis, fractures that occur doing routine things like bending, lifting or just getting up from a chair.
 This happens because brittle bones have trouble supporting body weight.